joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-filter.md

 ActionScript.
 When you use a shader as a filter, the filtered image (a display object or BitmapData object) is passed to the shader.
 The shader uses the input image to create the filter output, which is usually a modified version of the original image.
-If the filtered object is a display object the shader’s output is displayed on the screen in place of the filtered display object.
-If the filtered object is a BitmapData object, the shader’s output becomes the content of the BitmapData object whose `applyFilter()` method is called.
+If the filtered object is a display object the shader's output is displayed on the screen in place of the filtered display object.
+If the filtered object is a BitmapData object, the shader's output becomes the content of the BitmapData object whose `applyFilter()` method is called.

 To use a shader as a filter, you first create the Shader object as described in